 - bookings will be available two weeks in advance

-- you can book up to three study slots per week
+- you can book up to four study slots per week

 - these spaces have been created to respond to student need and can only be used for individual study-related purposes